milkfirst/siy_lalaine_Marvel-Quiz/README.md

 # Which Marvel Character are you thinking about?
 Let me guess!

 Welcome to my short little guessing game.
-Let me guess which Marvel character you're thinking about between: Gamora, Spiderman, Black Widow, Hulk and Wolverine.
+Let me guess which Marvel character you're thinking about between: Gamora, Spiderman, Black Widow and Hulk.
 I hope this works!

 ## Installation